2018 Amesbury poisonings: Interview with Rowley

 Rowley gave an interview to ITV News on 24 July 2018, stating that he believed a sealed box of a recognisable brand of perfume, which he had found and given to Sturgess, was the source of the Novichok.
 His partner became sick "within 15 minutes" of spraying the "oily substance" onto her wrists before rubbing them together, under the assumption that it was perfume.
 He also stated that he came into contact with the chemical agent after some tipped onto his hands while attaching the plastic spray dispenser to the bottle, but had washed his hands soon after.
 They had used a knife to open the sealed packaging.

+Inquest and Inquiry

+The inquest for Sturgess was opened and adjourned by HM Coroner for Wiltshire and Swindon in Salisbury on 19 July 2018, with a Pre-Inquest Review listed for 16 January 2019.
+This was delayed, in part because the Crown Prosecution Service requested a suspension in view of the ongoing criminal investigation.
+The Senior Coroner, David Ridley, issued a 31-page ruling on the scope of the inquest on 20 December 2019, but no date for the full inquest was given.
+A preliminary hearing was held in March 2023.
+The UK government said that the delay in conducting the inquest was due to its desire to redact evidence to protect national security.
+Sturgess' family expressed disappointment at the delay and requested that the government release some of the material related to Sturgess' death.

+The inquest was suspended upon the establishment of an independent inquiry.
+The "much delayed" inquiry began on 14 October 2024, led by Lord Hughes of Ombersley and starting with a hearing at the Guildhall in Salisbury.
+As of June 2025 the outcome of the inquiry is still pending.

 Fate of flat

-In June 2020 it was announced that the flat the poisonings happened in, together with the one below it, would be demolished.
-Both Dawn Sturgess’ family and partner supported the demolition and liked the idea of it being turned into a green space.
-Dawn's father, Stan Sturgess, said "It’s a shame that it is being lost but I can imagine that people wouldn’t want to live there."
+In June 2020 it was announced that the flat where the poisonings occurred, together with the one below it, would be demolished.
+Both Dawn Sturgess' family and her partner supported the proposal and liked the idea of the area being turned into a green space.
+Dawn's father, Stan Sturgess, said "It's a shame that it is being lost but I can imagine that people wouldn't want to live there."
 Rowley said "I think it's for the best.
 There would always be a stigma around it."